upc-arco/hfgen/README.md

 In the database, authors with the same name have extra digits on their IDs.
 E.g., John Snow (id: 123/456 **-1**) and John Snow (id: 123/456 **-2**) would be two different people.
-Sometimes the databse does not label an author with the extra digits.
-So there could be a John Snow (id: 123/456) as author, and we don't know if it is person '**-1** 'or '**-2**'.
+Sometimes the database does not label an author with the extra digits.
+So there could be a John Snow (id: 123/456) as the author, and we don't know if it is the person '**-1** 'or '**-2**'.

 ### How to fix the conflicts?